-According to the Australian Bureau of Statistics (ABS), there has been a 2.6% increase in Australian independent school enrolments over the last 12 months — that’s the highest level since 2008!
-But, with growing enrolments comes increased competition.
-There’s a lot of pressure on K-12 schools to continuously improve the student enrolment experience, boost marketing efforts, and nurture the next wave of applicants.
+There’s a lot of pressure on K-12 schools to continuously improve the student enrollment experience, boost marketing efforts, and nurture the next wave of applicants.

 So, how can schools balance the need for new technology while navigating the risks and changes that come with these projects?
 Below, we’ll dive into four common reasons why school projects involving significant change can falter, and how you can avoid them.

 Naturally, a project built around implementing new technologies tends to focus on the chosen platform and how to get it set up.
 But, what’s often overlooked are the people who will be impacted by and use the technology day-to-day.

 Let’s say, for example, your school is implementing a new school CRM to streamline your admissions processes.
 The product will come with a bunch of exciting features, but if your team doesn’t adapt to working with the new school CRM, the system will be under-utilized, and business case benefits linked to the initial investment will fall short.